 - 1. Attend all classes.
-Worry less about notetaking than about staying engaged in the discussion.
-I will provide necessary notes. - 2.
+You should not on staying engaged in the discussion, not notetaking.
+I will provide all necessary notes. - 2.
 Carefully complete all readings in advance of class meetings.
 When reading, identify passages to which you can easily refer to answer the three sets of questions above.
 (Some material may require re-reading.) - 3.
-Use the week to prepare for our one-day-per-week class.
+Use the whole week to prepare for our one-day-per-week class.
 Do the after-class readings and spread your work out over shorter, focused blocks.
 Do not save this course for Tuesday night! - 4.
 Write the maximum number of short papers (4). - 5.
 Be an informed participant in discussions by drawing directly on the texts.
-(See 2 above.) - 6.
-Write a final paper that builds on your best short paper and responds to my comments, as well as-if applicable-the comments of your classmates.
+(See 2 above.)

+6. Write a final paper that builds on your best short paper and responds to my comments, as well as-if applicable-the comments of your classmates.

-SCHEDULE (subject to change as the semester progresses) Short Paper Opportunity
+SCHEDULE (subject to change as the semester progresses)

+Short Paper Opportunity